josefinarcasanova/demo-apps/current-time-print-py/README.md

 This app has a few important files:

-- an `.env` file containing all the environment variables
 - a `Dockerfile`, which will build the container image based on the source code
 - Application dependencies on the `requirements.txt` file
-- `database.py` which contains the scripts for altering and interacting with the MongoDB database
 - And `main.js`, which is the main program

 ## Run app locally